 Adding exercise to your weekly regimen can increase your blood flow and affect your hair.
 When you’re active, it can stimulate your entire body and even invigorate sebum production on your scalp, which helps with hair growth and health.

 If you don’t have time for a daily workout but want to make sure your scalp is at its optimal best, try a scalp massage.
 There are devices that make self-scalp massaging easy to do.
 Try doing it in the shower after putting on a hair mask for a quick self-care session!

 Brushing your hair with a quality hairbrush can increase sebum activity and spread natural hair oils from your scalp to your ends.
 Deep brushing once a week can stimulate hair growth by stimulating the scalp.

-If you have thinning hair, try not to wash it daily as that can dry out your hair.
-Try to cleanse your hair a few times a week, and if hair feels limp or dirty, use a dry shampoo in between washings.
+If you have thinning hair, try not to wash it daily, as that can dry out your hair.
+Try to cleanse your hair a few times a week, and if your hair feels limp or dirty, use a dry shampoo in between washings.

 7. Choose the right shampoo and conditioner.

 Thin hair is delicate and more prone to breakage and damage than thicker hair.
 The right shampoo and conditioner can promote better hair health, shine, and manageability.
 If you have thin hair, avoid shampoos and conditioners that contain sulfates.
 While sulfate does a great job of cleaning hair, it also can strip the hair and scalp of natural oils and can make hair brittle and prone to breakage.